Kowsalyasp/parentkarafmodule/sql readme.md

 ### *Attributes of foreign-key tag*

  name = The foreign key name must be specified in a specific pattern, such as first being table name
     and then with continuation [A-Za-z0-9_], these values are only allowed after the table name and are separated by an underscore.
+These values should not contain any special characters except underscore(_).
+    `format: TableName_[A-Za-z0-9_]`

   reference-table = A table that is referenced from a referencing table with a foreign key.